magnus-eriksson/slim-app-template/readme.md

 ```

 ### Conclusion
 This is by no means any "best-practice" structure.
-I made it to be able to knock out small apps using Slim quickly.
-And according to the DRY principle, this seemd like a good idea.
+I made it to be able to knock out small apps using Slim quickly, and according to the DRY principle, this seemed like a good idea.
-To see in what order things happen, look at the bootrap.php-file and you will get a good grasp.
-Not much is really happening.
+To see the the order of things, look at the bootstrap.php-file.
+There isn't really much magic going on.

 Enjoy and happy coding!